mmdagent-ex/site-doc/content.en/docs/86_messages.md

 **MENU|SETITEM**

-Registers an item at a specified location on a specified page of the menu. `id` is the item number starting from 0.
-Up to 30 items can be registered per page.
-After registration is complete, it issues **MENU_EVENT|SETITEM**.
+Register an item at a specified position on a menu page. `id` starts at 0.
+Up to 30 items per page.
+On completion **MENU_EVENT|SETITEM** is issued.

 {{<message>}}
 MENU|SETITEM|(alias)|(id)|(label)|(type)|(arg1)|(arg2)|...